Parking at our hospitals

 - End of Life Care referrals

-- Cardiac rehabilitation patients who visit the hospital on an six week (plus) rehabilitation programme are eligible to purchase a £5 per week inclusive rate ticket
+- Cardiac rehabilitation patients who visit the hospital on an six week (plus) rehabilitation programme.

-- Outpatients who are receiving Oncology treatment and who visit the hospital two times or more per week are eligible to purchase a £5 per week inclusive rate ticket.
+- Outpatients who are receiving Oncology treatment and who visit the hospital two times or more per week.

 £10.00 per week concessionary ticket